etorres-revature/Custom_Video_Player/README.md

 # [Video Player](https://etorres-revature.github.io/Custom_Video_Player/)

  This [Video Player](https://etorres-revature.github.io/Custom_Video_Player/) uses an embedded HTML5 video element.
-There are custome controls.
+There are custom controls.
 The play button changes to a pause button while playing.
 The stop button turns off the video and returns it to its starting point.
 The progress bar shows how much of the video has played, how much is left to play, and allows the user to choose a spot in the video to fast forward.
 Finally, the time elapsed is displayed at the end of the controls.

  Please enjoy the [Video Player](https://etorres-revature.github.io/Custom_Video_Player/).
 E-mail me with any feature update suggestions.